-- each officer is required to own shares of our common stock valued at one to five times his or her base salary depending on his or her position; - · officers do not receive perquisites; - · officers do not have employment agreements; - the change in control agreements with our officers have only "double-trigger" provisions (that is, benefits would be paid under the change in control agreements only if the officer's employment terminates for qualifying reasons following the change in control) and payments under these agreements are capped to avoid excise taxes; and - the Committee relies on an independent compensation consultant engaged by and reporting directly to the Committee.
+- each officer is required to own shares of our common stock valued at one to five times his or her base salary depending on his or her position; - officers do not receive perquisites; - officers do not have employment agreements; - the change in control agreements with our officers have only "double-trigger" provisions (that is, benefits would be paid under the change in control agreements only if the officer's employment terminates for qualifying reasons following the change in control) and payments under these agreements are capped if necessary to avoid excise taxes; and - the Committee relies on an independent compensation consultant engaged by and reporting directly to the Committee.

 Total Shareholder Return Performance.
-For compensation purposes, we calculated total shareholder return of approximately 39% in 2016 and approximately 92% for the three-year performance period ended in 2016.
-On a relative basis, this total shareholder return for the three-year performance period placed us at the 100th percentile of the total shareholder return of our peer group.
-As a result, performance-based restricted share units with performance tied to relative total shareholder return for this period paid out at 200% of the target level, as shown in the table below.
-Please see "Executive Officer Compensation Program Structure-Long-Term Incentive Compensation" for information on these calculations.
-We believe total shareholder return was driven in part by expectations regarding the Agreement and Plan of Merger we entered into with Great Plains Energy Incorporated in May 2016, and the price at which we agreed to be acquired.
-A more detailed description of our financial results is included in Part II of the Original Filing, and information regarding the merger can be found in Note 4 in our Notes to Consolidated Financial Statements, Pending Merger, in the Original Filing.
+For compensation purposes, we calculated total shareholder return of approximately 48% for the three-year performance period ended in 2017.
+On a relative basis, this total shareholder return for the three-year performance period placed us at approximately the 57th percentile of the total shareholder return of our peer group.
+As a result, performance-based restricted share units with performance tied to relative total shareholder return for this period paid out at 117.85% of the target level, as shown in the table below.
+Please see "Executive Officer Compensation Program Structure-Long-Term Incentive Compensation" for information on this calculation.
+A detailed description of our financial results is included in Part II of the Original Filing.